AmirUCR/chatbot/README.md

 Log-in to your Google Cloud Console.
 Create a new project, name it anything you want.
 In the left panel, select APIs & Services, then Credentials.
 Under Service Accounts, click on Manage service accounts. + Create Service Account.
 Name it something descriptive, like chatbot.
 Under Keys, click ADD KEY, Create new key, type: JSON.
 Name the JSON file key.json and place it in the same directory as the .ipynb files that you download from this repo.

 Cross your fingers and run chatbot.ipynb.
-If it doesn't work, feel free to message me and we will figure it out together :)
+If it doesn't work, feel free to create an Issue and we will figure it out together :)